Learning with Explicit Shape Priors for Medical Image Segmentation: Methodology

-Here $V_{s}$ represents convolutional transforms projecting $\mathcal{S}_{o}$ into the value vector, $\times$ means the process of matrix multiplication, $\mathcal{S_{G}}$ is the final global shape priors.
-Detailedly, $\mathcal{S_{G}}$ can build the long-term dependency inside $\mathcal{S}_{o}$, which contains global contexts of sampled input patches, including coarse shape and positional representations combined with abundant texture information for global regions.
-We will give a detailed visualization of $\mathcal{S_{G}}$ in the section \ref{visualization section}.
+where $V_{s}$ represents the convolutional transform, $\times$ means the process of matrix multiplication, $\mathcal{S_{G}}$ is global shape priors.
+Detailedly, $\mathcal{S_{G}}$ can build the long-term dependency inside $\mathcal{S}_{o}$, which contains global contexts of sampled input patches, including coarse shape and positional representations combined with sufficient texture information for global regions.

-\textbf{Cross-update block.} The structure of SUB falls lack of inductive bias \cite{xu2021vitae} to model local visual structures and localize objects with various scales.
-As a result of that, global shape priors do not have accurate shape and contour information.
+\textbf{Cross-Update Block: Modeling local shape priors.} To relieve the dependence on the learnable prototype, we attempt to introduce explicit shape priors to boost the representation abilities for shape information.
+However, the structure of SUB falls lack of inductive bias \cite{xu2021vitae} to model local visual structures and localize objects with various scales.
+As a result of that, global shape priors do not have precise shape and contour information.
 Further, models have to learn intrinsic inductive bias from large amounts of data for a longer training time.
 To address this limitation, we propose the cross-update block (CUB).
 Motivated by the fact that convolutional kernels intrinsically bear the inductive bias of locality and scale invariance, CUB based on convolution injects inductive bias to SPM for local shape priors with finer shape information.
 Moreover, based on the fact that convolutional features from the encoder have remarkable potentials to localize discriminative regions \cite{zhou2016learning}, we attempt to interact original skipped features $F_{o}$ from the backbone with shape priors $\mathcal{S}_{o}$ as demonstrated in Figure \ref{SPM}.